adedhi/manga-update-web-scraper/README.md

 # Acknowledgements
 - The program depends on the Manga4Life website for retrieving manga information.

+# Contact
+If you have any questions, suggestions, or feedback, feel free to reach out to me at dadeshvir@gmail.com

 # Disclaimer
 This program is intended for educational and technical demonstration purposes only.
 It was developed to showcase programming skills and does not endorse or promote any form of illegal or unethical activity, including accessing unofficial scans or translations of manga.